ralfz123/CATCH-YOUR-LAUGH--PWA/README.md

 ```

 #### Templating engine
-For the templating engine I use [EJS].
+For the templating engine I use EJS.
 I really like EJS, because it is easy to implement and work with.

 An example of how I render a page and pass data with rendering